akashhingu/Regression_Crime_Data/README.md

-# regression on crime dataset
+# Regression on crime dataset
+See the index.rmd file for rmarkdown code used to generate the analysis